Medical expert of the article

 - an increase in the number of alveolar macrophages (from single clusters of several cells in the field of view and more);

-The appearance in the sputum of elastic fibers indicates the destruction of lung tissue and the formation of lung abscess.
+The appearance of elastic fibers in sputum indicates the destruction of lung tissue and the formation of a lung abscess.

-The final conclusions about the presence and degree of activity of inflammation and destruction of lung tissue are formed only when they are compared with the clinical picture of the disease and the results of other laboratory and instrumental methods of investigation.
+Final conclusions about the presence and degree of activity of inflammation and destruction of lung tissue are formed only when they are compared with the clinical picture of the disease and the results of other laboratory and instrumental research methods.

 Microbial flora

-Smear microscopy, stained according to Gram, and the study of microbial flora (bacterioscopy) in a part of patients with pneumonia allows tentatively to establish the most likely causative agent of pulmonary infection.
-This simple method of express diagnostics of the pathogen is not accurate enough and should be used only in combination with other (microbiological, immunological) methods of sputum examination.
-Immersion microscopy of stained smears is sometimes very useful for emergency selection and administration of adequate antibiotic therapy.
-However, one should keep in mind the possibility of contamination of the bronchial contents of the microflora of the upper respiratory tract and oral cavity, especially when sputum collection is incorrect.
+Microscopy of sputum smears stained by Gram and the study of microbial flora (bacterioscopy) in some patients with pneumonia allows us to approximately determine the most likely causative agent of the lung infection.
+This simple method of express diagnostics of the causative agent is not accurate enough and should be used only in combination with other (microbiological, immunological) methods of sputum examination.
+Immersion microscopy of stained sputum smears is sometimes very useful for emergency selection and prescription of adequate antibacterial therapy.
+However, one should keep in mind the possibility of seeding the bronchial contents with microflora of the upper respiratory tract and oral cavity, especially if sputum is collected incorrectly.

-Therefore, sputum is considered suitable for further investigation (bacterioscopy and microbiological examination) only if it meets the following conditions:
+Therefore, sputum is considered suitable for further examination (bacterioscopy and microbiological examination) only if it meets the following conditions:

-- Gram staining in sputum reveals a large number of neutrophils (more than 25 in the field of view with a small magnification of the microscope);
+- Gram staining reveals a large number of neutrophils in sputum (more than 25 in the field of view at low magnification of the microscope);

-- in the preparation there is a predominance of microorganisms of the same morphological type.
+- the preparation contains a predominance of microorganisms of one morphological type.

-When Gram stains in smear sputum, it is sometimes possible to identify gram-positive pneumococci, streptococci, staphylococci and a group of gram-negative bacteria - Klebsiella, Pfeiffer's stick, E. Coli, etc. - at the same time.
-Gram-positive bacteria acquire a blue color, and Gram-negative bacteria - red.
+When staining a sputum smear according to Gram, it is sometimes possible to identify gram-positive pneumococci, streptococci, staphylococci and a group of gram-negative bacteria - Klebsiella, Pfeiffer's bacillus, Escherichia coli, etc. quite well.
+In this case, gram-positive bacteria acquire a blue color, and gram-negative bacteria - red.

 Bacterial pathogens of pneumonia